-Note: If the confidentiality algorithm group is "user defined," then the IEEE OUI of the vendor/user which assigned the user-defined codepoint shall be included in these octets.
+Note: If the confidentiality algorithm group is "user defined," then the IEEE OUI of the vendor or user which assigned the user-defined codepoint shall be included in these octets.
 Otherwise, these octets are not included.

-Encryption Algorithm Details (Octet x.7 etc.)
+Encryption Algorithm Details (Octets x.7 through x.9 etc.)